DanialArab/Pandas/README.md

 # Pandas

-This repository documents my understanding of Pandas and contains my solutions (the **jupyter notebook file named pandas.ipynb attached to this repo**) to 200 detailed exercises (50 main exercises along with 150 beyond exercises) from the book written by Reuven Lerner (Pandas Workouts -- https://www.manning.com/books/pandas-workout)
+This repository documents my understanding of Pandas and contains my solutions (the **Jupyter Notebook file named pandas.ipynb attached to this repo**) to 200 detailed exercises (50 main exercises along with 150 beyond exercises) from the book written by Reuven Lerner (Pandas Workouts -- https://www.manning.com/books/pandas-workout)

 Pandas is all about analyzing data.
 And a major part of the analysis that we do in Pandas can be phrased as, **"Where this is the case, show me that"** (Reuven Lerner).